freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1430.1

+Excellent.
 One last program to make.
 Use `touch` to create a new file named `five.sh` in the same folder as the others.

 #### HINTS